Vincent of Saragossa: Legacy and veneration

 Three elaborated hagiographies, all based ultimately on a lost 5th-century Passion, circulated in the Middle Ages.
 His "Acts" have been "rather freely colored by the imagination of their compiler".

-Though Vincent's tomb in Valencia became the earliest center of his cult, he was also honoured at his birthplace and his reputation spread from Saragossa.
+Though Vincent's tomb in Valencia became the earliest center of his cult, he was also honoured at his birthplace and his reputation spread from Zaragoza.
 The city of Oviedo in Asturias grew about the church dedicated to Vincent.
 Beyond the Pyrenees, he was venerated first in the vicinity of Béziers, and at Narbonne.
-Castres became an important stop on the international pilgrimage routes to Santiago de Compostela when the relics of Vincent were transferred to its new abbey-church dedicated to Saint Benedict from Saragossa in 863, under the patronage of Salomon, count of Cerdanya.
+Castres became an important stop on the international pilgrimage routes to Santiago de Compostela when the relics of Vincent were transferred to its new abbey-church dedicated to Saint Benedict from Zaragoza in 863, under the patronage of Salomon, count of Cerdanya.